scolecite/mica-gd355/lectures/w3-random.md

 -----
 *Exercise: Go back to some of your old sketches and try using `random()` and `noise()` in different situations.
 Play with their parameters to get a feel for it.*

-*Exercise: Once you feel comfortable using the two functions, apply them to your own design and start controlling typographic properties.
+*Exercise: Once you feel comfortable using the two functions, apply them to your own design and start controlling different properties (i.e. position, color, etc.).
 Repeat adjusting the values until you are happy with the results.*